 An open-label clinical trial of ambrisentan and tadalafil combination therapy in pulmonary arterial hypertension associated with the scleroderma spectrum of disease (ATPAHSS-O)

-Subjects not previously treated with an endothelin-receptor antagonist, PDE V inhibitor, or prostacyclin-derivative will be enrolled.
-They will be ?18 years old, with mean PA pressure ?
-25 mm Hg and PVR ?3 Woods units by right heart catheterization.
-They will have a diagnosis of PAH-SSc without associated interstitial lung disease.
+Subjects not previously treated with an endothelin-receptor antagonist, PDe V inhibitor, or prostacyclin-derivative will be enrolled.
+They will be [GreaterThanorequalTo]18 years old, with mean Pa pressure [GreaterThanorequalTo] 25 mm Hg by right heart catheterization.
+They will have a diagnosis of PaH-SSc without associated interstitial lung disease.

 III.
 Subjects will be older than 18 years of age with a diagnosis of PAH-SSc.